playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/index.md

 ## Platforms

-AR capabilities are available using the: Android Chrome Browser, Meta Quest Browser, Magic Leap Helio, Samsung Internet, Microsoft Edge, and many others.
+AR capabilities are available using the Android Chrome Browser, Meta Quest Browser, Magic Leap Helio, Samsung Internet, Microsoft Edge and many others.
 Additionally, frameworks such as [8th Wall][3] and [Zappar][4] allow users to experience AR content in most mobile browsers, including Safari.

 *The aforementioned frameworks are external and have separate licensing, available on their respective websites.*